personal injury lawyers

 No Fees Until We Win

 After a car accident, the first thing that you will do once you have stabilized your injuries is to make contact with the insurance company and start the claims process.
 Since this is handled almost immediately to ensure that medical care is covered, most people do not have to worry about the Statute of Limitations.
 However, if you are going to file a lawsuit against the responsible party, the Statute of Limitations becomes a very meaningful law and can have an impact on your case.
-Call 856-284-6446 to speak with a New Jersey car accident lawyer.
+Call 856-284-6446 to speak with a car accident attorney in NJ.

 What Is the Statute of Limitations?